Skip to content

 Alyssa is DIR:Floortime Trained, ABA Trained, PROMPT Trained, and speaks conversational Spanish.
 She has been trained to complete Augmentative Alternative Communication (AAC) Evaluations and to incorporate AAC into high-quality habilitative and rehabilitative speech and language therapy.
 She has extensive knowledge of a broad range of AAC Devices (low and high-tech) and communication applications including Proloquo2Go, TouchChat, CoughDrop, and TDSnap.
 Alyssa’s approach to therapy is play-based and person and family-centered.
 It focuses on achieving communicative competence while prioritizing personal autonomy, agency and fostering a warm community of multimodal communicators.

-Speech Language Pathologist | Amanda Griglack
+Amanda Griglack | Speech Language Pathologist

-About Amanda Griglack, MA, CCC-SLP
+Amanda Griglack, M.A.
+CCC-SLP

 Amanda is a certified member of the American Speech-Language-Hearing Association and a licensed Speech Language Pathologist in the state of New Jersey.
 She graduated from Stockton University with her undergraduate degree in Communication Sciences and Disorders, while minoring in Spanish.
 She completed her master’s degree in speech language pathology at Montclair State University.